MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. When the "User Account Control" window is shown, select **Yes** to allow the script to run and answer **Y** to the question presented by the script and press **Enter**.
 When complete you should see a message in the command screen that says *Successfully onboarded machine to Microsoft Defender for Endpoint*.

 1. Press any key to continue.
 This will close the Command Prompt window.

-1. Back in the Onboarding page from the Microsoft 365 Defender portal, under the section "2.
-Run a detection test", copy the detection test script by selecting the **Copy** button.

-1. In the windows search bar of the WIN1 virtual machine, type **CMD** and choose to **Run as Administrator** on the right pane for the Command Prompt app.

-1. When the "User Account Control" window is shown, select **Yes** to allow the app to run.

-1. Paste the script by right-clicking in the **Administrator: Command Prompt** windows and press **Enter** to run it. **Note:** The window closes automatically after running the script.

-1. In the Microsoft 365 Defender portal, in the left-hand menu, under the **Assets** area, select **Devices**.
-If the device is not shown, complete the next task and come back to check it back later.
-It can take up to 60 minutes for the first device to be displayed in the portal.

-    >**Note:** If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.

 ### Task 3: Configure Roles